-Our 2019 Equity Incentive Plan, or our 2019 Equity Plan, was adopted by our board of directors in August 2019, approved by our stockholders in August 2019 and will become effective upon the effectiveness of the registration statement of which this prospectus forms a part declared effective by the SEC.
+Our 2019 Equity Incentive Plan, or our 2019 Equity Plan, was adopted by our board of directors in August 2019, approved by our stockholders in August 2019 and became effective upon the effectiveness of the registration statement of which this prospectus forms a part.
 Our 2019 Equity Plan will replace our 2019 Stock Plan as our board of directors has determined not to make additional awards under that plan following the consummation of our initial public offering.
-Our 2019 Equity Plan allows us to make equity-based incentive awards to our officers, employees. directors and consultants.
+Our 2019 Equity Plan allows us to make equity-based incentive awards to our officers, employees, directors and consultants.